Jash-2000/L293D-Library-Arduino/README.md

 Directly Download the entire directory and follow the following steps to use the Header file in your Arduino Sketch:

-The connection diagram, corresponding to my Library is present here:
+The connection diagram, corresponding to my Library is present in "Connection Schematic" folder, or click here: https://github.com/Jash-2000/LM293D-Motor-Controller-Library/tree/master/Connection%20Schematic

 ## About LM293D/L293D
 ---------------------